-- Government's economic forecasting, fiscal planning, budgeting and reporting; - Government's economic, fiscal and taxation policy; - Tax and non-tax revenue administration and loan administration and collection; - Oversight of financial, procurement and administrative governance for the broader public service (ministries, crown agencies and the schools, universities, colleges and hospitals (SUCH) sector); - Banking, accounting, and risk and debt management services for government; - Policy development for the financial, corporate and real estate sectors in British Columbia; - Regulation of the financial services and real estate sectors, and administration of the B.C. credit union deposit insurance fund.
+- Government's economic forecasting, fiscal planning, budgeting and reporting; - Government's economic, fiscal and taxation policy; - Tax and non-tax revenue administration and loan administration and collection; - Oversight of financial, procurement and administrative governance for the broader public service (ministries, crown agencies and the schools, universities, colleges and hospitals (SUCH) sector); - Banking, accounting, and risk and debt management services for government; - Policy development for the financial, corporate and real estate sectors in British Columbia; - Gaming policy and enforcement; and - Regulation of the financial services and real estate sectors, and administration of the B.C. credit union deposit insurance fund.

 Also, the Minister of Finance is accountable for the B.C.
-Public Service Agency (see pages 23-30), Public Sector Employers' Council (see pages 31-32), B.C.
-Securities Commission, Pacific Carbon Trust and Partnerships B.C.1.
+Public Service Agency (see pages 24-31), Public Sector Employers' Council (see pages 32-33), B.C.
+Securities Commission, B.C.
+Lottery Corporation, Pacific Carbon Trust and Partnerships B.C.1.